An entropy-driven cosmic expansion: Concluding remarks

 In this paper we studied the dynamics of the Universe in the framework of the assumption that space-time is an elastic continuum whose deformations obey generalized equilibrium equations of three-dimensional elasticity and whose entropy is always extremal.
 We have seen that it is possible to recover both the inflationary expansion of the Universe and a late-time phantom-like behavior without appealing to inflaton and phantom fields.
-There is within this model still an alternative possibility, however, which is to have a de Sitter Universe and a cosmological constant.
-Indeed, when $\eta=0$ the dynamical equation (\ref{19}) admits as a solution only a constant Hubble parameter $H$.
-But this would yield the same exponential expansion $a\sim\exp(Ht)$ for the Universe both for inflation and in later-times, unless one finds a mechanism that changes the constant Hubble parameter when going through radiation and then matter-dominated eras within this model.
-This is why the possibility for $\eta$ to be null is not much dwelled upon here.
+We have also argued for the possibility for a phantom inflation to arise naturally within this model.
+These do not, however, exhaust all the possibilities one might expect to achieve within the present model, because there is yet a third alternative, which is to have a late-time de Sitter Universe and a cosmological constant.
+Indeed, when $\eta=0$ (i.e., when the Poisson's ratio is exactly equal to 0.2) the dynamical equation (\ref{19}) becomes $-\ddot{H}H+\frac{3}{2}\dot{H}^{2}+3\lambda\dot{H}{H^{2}}=0$.
+This equation has two positive solutions, the first is a constant Hubble parameter $H=H_{0}$ whereas the other is again $H=B/(t_{0}-t)$ with $B=1/6\lambda$.
+As we have remarked above, though, the latter supplies an insufficient phantom-like behavior for a late-time expansion.
+If, however, one interprets again this solution as a phantom inflation for the very early Universe then the other constant solution would naturally describe a late-time de Sitter Universe with an eternal exponential expansion $a\sim\exp(H_{0}t)$ during which the elastic energy density remains constant.

 Another great merit of the scalar field-based inflationary scenario, however, is its possibility to provide also the observed large scale structure of the Universe by studying the primordial quantum fluctuations of the inflaton field that get magnified to the presently observed ones through the rapid expansion of the very early Universe \cite{5}.
-It is, in principle, also possible to conduct a similar analysis within the present model by considering the quantum fluctuations of the field $\phi$.
+It is, in principle, also possible to conduct a similar analysis within the present model by considering the quantum fluctuations of the scalar $\phi$.
 But since the latter is still viewed as a classical field in our approach, the study of its eventual quantum mechanical origins and quantum fluctuations are beyond the scope of the present work and will be deferred to future investigations.

 Finally, we see that a vanishing or a decreasing scale factor $a(t)$ are both forbidden in the framework of our present model since Eq.~(\ref{17}) would then make entropy either vanish or come out negative.
 This constitutes a hint that the original Big Bang singularity may also be avoided within this approach.
 But since that issue pertains to the realm of the Planck era, a proper treatment of that question may again only come from a quantum mechanical model for the field $\phi$.